zhuowei/blueshrimp/README.md

 ## Running

+Create an Android Studio emulator with Android Automotive 14, API 34-ext9, "Android Automotive with Google APIs arm64-v8a System Image", version 5 - this has Headset Client enabled out-of-the-box.

-To make Android Emulator emulate a Bluetooth headphone:
+Alternatively, to make non-Automotive Android Emulator emulate a Bluetooth headphone:

 Start a local Android Emulator for Android 15 in Android Studio.
 (I'm using Android Emulator for Android 15, "Google APIs ARM 64 v8a System Image", version 9)